 Visitors can watch how to make authentic baguettes and croissants, from the kneading of the dough to the cooking in big modern ovens.
 And of course, at the end you can also buy what you’ve seen go in the oven which as we say in French “ça se vend comme des petits pains !“

 Pierre is a French/Australian who is passionate about France and its culture.
 He grew up in France and Germany and has also lived in Australia and England.
-In 2014 he moved back to Europe from Sydney with his wife and daughter to be closer to their families and to France.
-He has a background teaching French and holds a Master of Translating and Interpreting English-French with the degree of Master of International Relations and a degree of Economics and Management.
+He has a background teaching French, Economics and Current Affairs, and holds a Master of Translating and Interpreting English-French with the degree of Master of International Relations, and a degree of Economics and Management.